 Deploy

-With a valid concrete config for Robot 1
+With a valid config instance for Robot A

 available for the v1